Performance profiling

 A detailed timeline of the Celeritas construction, steps, and kernel launches can be gathered, the example below illustrates how to do it using NVIDIA Nsight systems.

-Here is an example using the celer-sim app to generate a timeline:
+Here is an example invoking the celer-sim app through the NVIDIA utility to generate a timeline:

 1$ CELER_ENABLE_PROFILING=1 \